genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/13_data-pipeline.md

 APPL,Z233,100,S,400,2022-09-12 16:20:20,TraderA
 ```

+## Conclusion
+In this section, we have created a working data pipeline.
 Given everything is working as expected, DbMon should show the following 4 entries in your database.

 ![DbMon screenshot](/img/dbmon-datapipeline.PNG)